Here is an itinerary of our trip, as of 5-25-16. The yellow line on the map shows where we have been in the past nine months, all 20,859 miles.

 January 16th: the Charnley-Norwood house in Ocean Springs, by Louis Sullivan and Frank Lloyd Wright.

 January 17th on: We are now in New Orleans, and we may not leave for a long time.
 We have never been here before, and it is living up to its reputation.

 January 23: The Krewe de Vieux parade passes down our block, and is accompanied by a big party at Glen and Michelle’s firehouse.

 January 30: the Krewe of Chewbacchus parades through the neighborhood, with its sci-fi focus.
 Greta gets into lots of light saber fights.

-February 5: We drove down Bayou LaFourche with Glen, to have lunch with his mom in their house in Cut Off, where Glen grew up.
-The bayou was not at all what I expected.
-Greta and I continued on to Fourchon, a huge port that supplies the offshore rigs, and then on to Grande Isle, a resort on the only beach in Louisiana you can reach by car.
-The whole trip of about 125 miles in one direction was spent within 2 feet of sea level – there really is not much land there, and it is disappearing rapidly.
+February 5: Bayou LaFourche with Glen, to have lunch with his mom in their house in Cut Off, and then on to Fourchon, a huge port that supplies the offshore rigs, and Grande Isle, a resort on the only beach in Louisiana you can reach by car.

 Bayou LaFourche in Golden Meadows

 February 9: After much build-up and many parties and parades, it was Mardi Gras.
 We spent the day with the St. Anthony Ramblers, and at a wonderful party on Jackson Square.

 and a video where you can hear the fabulous Panorama Jazz Band: